The language of wine and its misuse

 Godello in Rueda, garnacha…

 The debate that has been unleashed with the approval of Godello among the new grape varieties admitted by the Rueda DO is a constant in the identity war.
-The Bierzo DO declares that it will take “all necessary measures” against the decision “which they want to join by fashion”.
+The Bierzo DO declares that it will take “all necessary measures” against the decision “to follow fashion”.
 Beyond judging this arrival with an excellent variety such as verdejo, the complaint is not valid.
 Is godello native to Bierzo or to Ribeiro, Valdeorras, Monterrey or Ribera Sacra or all of Ribera del Sil?
 Who guarantees and establishes its origin?
 Both verdejo and godello are born from the cross between savagnin blanc (traminer) and white castellana and could be sisters (Santana).

 I do not know who will be able to convince the producers of Châteauneuf-du-Pape (the first great dry Grenache is from Beaucastel), Cebreros, Rioja (in the Eastern zone since the end of the 19th century and in Rioja Alta since the middle of the 19th century) or Navarra that it is not native if they remember it over generations.
 Félix Solís proclaims to the four winds that Garnacha is the native variety of Spain.
 The Almansa DO declares Garnacha tintorera to be its native variety when it is born from a cross in a French laboratory.
 Why is Cabernet Sauvignon considered foreign in Rioja and not Garnacha?
 The grape varieties need to acclimatize, like people, and this grape variety has done so masterfully in each of them with its own identity.